CenturyLinkCloud/PublicKB/General/Authentication/enhanced-security-common-issues-and-frequently-asked-questions.md

 Registration Issues|Steps to Resolve|
 :---|:---|
 I cannot click next on the password creation screen.|Ensure you are creating a valid password.
 If the password is not valid, follow the on screen prompts to ensure the password meets all requirements.
-I did not receive the registration email with my token.|Check your spam or junk folders for the email.
-Also, verify that your email provider is not blocking the email.
-The registration email is sent from "noreply@ctl.io" with the subject "CenturyLink Email Validation Token".
-If you are still unable to find the email with the token, [engage our customer care team for assistance.](#contacting-the-customer-care-team)
 I am constantly receiving session timeouts when trying to create a master account.|Remove all cookies in the browser you are trying to register with.
 Then, manually opt-in by visiting this link [https://sso.ctl.io/oxauth/enableSso](https://sso.ctl.io/oxauth/enableSso).
 Lastly, go back to the service, which should redirect you back to the master account screen and try to [create your master account again.](enhanced-security-master-account-registration.md)
 **Sign-In Issues**|**Steps to Resolve**
 I am unable to login.|Verify which account is being requested.
 For Master Accounts, you will enter in your email first, then be taken to another screen to enter your password.
 If you haven't linked an account for the service you are trying to access, you will be prompted to provide credentials for that service after logging into your master account.
 This process is only needed once if you check the "link my account" button.
 It will state "Account Linking" at the top.
 The service being linked will be stated in the information tab below that.
 In either scenario, you can reset your password by clicking the "Forgot your password" link below the login button.